Frequently Asked Questions

 Southport BID came into existence in November 2014 following a ballot of all the town centre businesses included in the proposal.
 Over 900 business owners and property owners were given the opportunity to vote on whether or not they would like to see a Business Improvement District established.

 The vote secured a five year term for the BID.
-The first term ends in October 2019 and a second vote will be held in the May 2019.
+The first term ends in October 2019 and a second vote was held in the May 2019.
+58% of businesses voted in favour of a second term, which now officially begins on the 1st November 2019 and will run until the 31st October 2024.

 All BID activity is actively monitored.
 All work undertaken is assessed using a combination of independent footfall reports, business performance, new investment levels, crime statsitics, unit occupation percentage.
 In addition to this visitor perception surveys are carried out and active consultation is ongoing to consult with BID members and stakeholders to assess the performance and efficiency of programmes.